-Following the submission by Normandy Parish Council of a valid community governance petition, signed by 189 local government electors within Normandy parish, we are required by law to undertake a Community Governance Review to consider the petitioners' request, which is as follows:
+Following the submission by Normandy Parish Council of a valid community governance petition, signed by 189 local government electors within Normandy parish, we were required by law to undertake a Community Governance Review to consider the petitioners' request, which was:

 "We the undersigned, being residents of Normandy, hereby petition Guildford Borough Council to conduct a Community Governance Review of Normandy Parish with a view to increasing the number of Parish Councillors from its present level of seven Councillors to nine Councillors."

-The Parish Council's justification for the increase in the number of parish councillors is set out indated 12 July 2017.
+The Parish Council's justification for the increase in the number of parish councillors was set out indated 12 July 2017.

 What was the consultation about?

-We consulted the public on the request in the petition referred to above, which is
+We consulted the public on the request in the petition referred to above, which was

 To increase the number of parish councillors on Normandy Parish Council from seven to nine.

-If approved, the change will come into effect on the date of the next scheduled parish council elections on 2 May 2019.
+The change will come into effect at the next parish council elections on 2 May 2019.

-For the purposes of this review, we are also required by law to make recommendations on other related "electoral arrangements" in respect of Normandy Parish Council, as follows:
+For the purposes of this review, we were also required by law to make recommendations on other related "electoral arrangements" in respect of Normandy Parish Council: